ArdanaLabs/audit/src/preamble/executive.md

 # Insufficient literature

 As of this writing, the jury is still out on the following considerations or attack vectors.
+Research opportunities are detailed in \ref{section:future}.

 1. **Transaction-ordering dependence**: waiting on publications or code from IOHK to determine network fee resolution and their impact on miner incentives.
-(This is blocking any confidence level regarding the frontrunning question).
-A comment in [@CardanoNodeThroughput] suggests that miner-type frontrunning will not be an issue, but our confidence is not high in everything shaking out that way.

-2. Filler, need a second item to block a render bug.
+2. **Cost semantics and gas**: waiting on publications or code from IOHK to determine network fee resolution.